ankit-kumarz/End-To-End-MLops-Pipeline/README.md

 ## 🙏 Acknowledgments

-- Built with industry-standard MLOps practices
+- Built with industry-standard MLOps practices.
-- Inspired by real-world production systems
+- Inspired by real-world production systems.
-- Designed for learning and interview preparation
+- Designed for learning and interview preparation.

 ## 📧 Contact